brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 There's a lot of boilerplate in implementing a C++20 iterator.
 And especially for `const_iterator` where every single operation but one is simply pass-through to the underlying iterator.
 Every function here is a one-liner, there are really only three interesting things in this whole implementation:

-1. Providing `iterator_concept = contiguous_iterator_tag;` ensures that wrapping a contiguous mutable iterator produces a contiguous constant iterator`.
+1. Providing `iterator_concept = contiguous_iterator_tag;` ensures that wrapping a contiguous mutable iterator produces a contiguous constant iterator.
 2. Only providing `iterator_category` for `forward_iterator`s ensures that we correctly handle C++20 input iterators (more on this later, and see also [@P2259R0]).
 3. The spelling of the `reference` type for this iterator, described above.